-We believe DSC levels for the rate covenant and additional bonds test contained in the bond provisions for consolidated system revenue bonds are weak overall.
-The senior consolidated system resolution, however, is effectively closed by a new resolution, under which the district has issued bonds since 2007.
-The newer resolution has different bond provisions that make some improvements from a credit perspective.
+The resolution has different bond provisions that made some improvements from a credit perspective versus the prior resolution.
 These improvements include the addition of flow-of-funds provisions and a rate stabilization fund, as well as tighter language on the additional bonds test and rate covenants.
 The rate covenant for the consolidated system bonds requires Chelan to collect revenue that provides annual revenues, together with other unencumbered district funds, sufficient to pay operating expenses of the consolidated system and cover debt service 1.25x.
-In addition, distribution system net revenues alone must meet a DSC test of 1x for senior bonds, while the subordinate-lien test allows the use of rate-stabilization funds.
-The district maintains a debt service reserve for the consolidated system senior- and junior-lien bonds in the amount of maximum annual interest payable in any year.
+The district maintains a debt service reserve for the consolidated system bonds in the amount of maximum annual interest payable in any year.